DaniGuardiola/rpc-anywhere/README.md

 >
 > In fact, you can replace the transport layer at any time, and the RPC will keep working exactly the same way (except that messages will travel through different means).
 >
 > RPC Anywhere manages to be flexible and simple without sacrificing robust type safety or ergonomics.
-It's also well-tested and packs a lot of features in a very small footprint.
+It's also well-tested and packs a lot of features in a very small footprint (~1kb gzipped).
 >
 > If you're missing a feature, feel free to [file a feature request](https://github.com/DaniGuardiola/rpc-anywhere/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.yaml)!
 The goal is to make RPC Anywhere the best RPC library out there.